perryflynn/minimon/README.md

 --icmp host        Ping a Hostname/IP
 --icmp4 host       Ping a Hostname/IP, force IPv4
 --icmp6 host       Ping a Hostname/IP, force IPv6
+--script script    Path to a script to use as a check

 Append a alias name to a check separated by a semicolon:
 --icmp "8.8.8.8;google"

+A script must output one line of text and must set a exit code like so:
+0=OK; 1=WARN; 2=NOK; 3=UNKNOWN

 --max-checks n     Only test n times exit 0 = all ok; exit 1 = partially ok; exit 2 = all failed

---no-redirect      Do not follow HTTP redirects --invalid-tls      Ignore invalid TLS certificates
+--no-redirect      Do not follow HTTP redirects --invalid-tls      Ignore invalid TLS certificates --timeout          curl operation timeout --connect-timeout  curl connect timeout

 -v, --verbose      Enable verbose mode
 -w, --warnings     Show warning output